The Pros and Cons of Mediated, Collaborative, and Litigated Divorce Processes

 It is important to note that with collaborative divorce, the spouses and their respective attorneys will sign an agreement at the beginning which keeps the proceedings confidential and bars litigation.
 So, if the spouses are ultimately unable to reach a settlement and want to take the litigation route, they will have to start the process all over again and also find new attorneys to represent them.

-If you need further assistance with deciding on which divorce process to take, do not hesitate to reach out to a skilled Tazewell County family law attorney today.
+If you need further assistance with deciding on which divorce process to take, do not hesitate to reach out to a skilled Peoria County family law attorney today.

 Contact Our Experienced Illinois Firm